-Price with additional with Drum and Triangles with Six Octaves Key[sic] 35 Guineas 44 Guineas Do' 38 Gui.s.
+Price with additional Key[sic] 35 Guineas

+with Drum and Triangles 44 Guineas Do'

+with Six Octaves 38 Gui.s.

 Figure 4: Flyer attached to a Southwell square piano (No. 2283), dated 10 July 1802.
 This advertisement relates to a different type of instrument, which he termed a 'Camerachord', constructed to the design of his 1798 'upright square' patent. (© Image reproduced by kind permission of the private owner, Warwickshire).